yanpengt06/DialogueEIN/README.md

 - V3: add linear transform compared to v2
 - V4: add separate learning rate compared to v3
 - V5: add linear learning rate decay compared to v4
+- V6: fix a fatal bug: extended_mask should be -10000 or 0

 ## Some Validation Experiments